theobald-software/theobald-software.github.io/_includes/_content/en/abap-reports/variants-and-selections.md

 Most reports allow entering selections before report execution.
 Selections limit the result set of the report to extract only records that match the selection.

-A selection variant can be created in SAP at the input screen of an ABAP report.
+In SAP a [selection variant](https://help.sap.com/docs/btp/ABAP/3353524716.html) can be created in the input screen of an ABAP report.
 The purpose of a variant is to save selection settings on your input screen.
 The purpose of a variant is to minimize the necessity to enter selections when running a report.

 {: .box-note }
 **Note:** Manual selections and variants can be combined.
 Manual selections overwrite any selections in the variant.